Tvhee-Dev/DrillsterBot/readme.md

 # DrillsterBot V2
-Please not that v2 is still in development and may include bugs.
+Please note that v2 is still in development and may include bugs.
 If you find one, let us know!
 ## Install instructions
 1. Go to https://github.com/Tvhee-Dev/DrillsterBot/releases/tag/v2